 Try it on Toast

-For anyone who is just crazy about cabbage, try sauerkraut on toast.
+For anyone who loves cabbage, try sauerkraut on toast.
 Build a beautiful breakfast with hearty toast topped with lox and sauerkraut.
 Go vegetarian and top the toast with avocado and kraut.
 No matter how you top it, toast with sauerkraut is a simple and delicious way to snack!

 Flavor Bomb the Burgers

-The flavors of sauerkraut and meat just mesh together perfectly, and that is why kraut is the perfect upgrade for any burger.
+The flavors of sauerkraut and meat mesh perfectly, which is why kraut is the perfect upgrade for any burger.
 Make an epic Oktoberfest-inspired burger with seeded mustard, onions, and sauerkraut; it’s perfect with a Pilsner.
 The cabbage and salt of sauerkraut are great with most burger toppings, so get creative!

 Is Sauerkraut Vegan and Allergen-Free?